RobertAhlin/react-quiz/README.md

 Using the [Open Trivia Database API](https://opentdb.com/).
 Documentation is found [here](https://opentdb.com/api_config.php).

-The API file, `Api.jsx`, contains a function named `fetchQuizQuestions` responsible for fetching quiz questions from an external API.
-Here's an explanation of its functionality:
+The API file, `api.jsx`, contains a function named `fetchQuizQuestions` responsible for fetching quiz questions from an external API.

 **fetchQuizQuestions Function:**
 - This function is an asynchronous function, indicating that it performs an asynchronous operation, such as making an HTTP request.